intelligent002/interview-assignment/README.md

 - Implemented a custom distributed rate limiter using Redis to coordinate between `worker` instances.
 - The leader collects request statistics and adjusts the rate limit every 60 seconds.
 - Workers adjust their throttling based on the leader's instructions, preventing overloading of the API.
-- To handle clock drift, the `worker` service issues a reflection of statistics on the 10th minute, configurable via the `.env` file.
+- To handle clock drift, the `worker` service issues a reflection of statistics on the 10th second, configurable via the `.env` file.

 ### 2. Leader Election and Coordination
 **Implementation**: